Effect of Gravitational Waves on Yang-Mills condensates: Vector Decomposition of YM Gauge Field

-We have also set some terms to zero which are of the form $\vec{n} \times \vec{\nabla} \chi^a_{\sigma}=0$.
-This follows from the fact that the modes are propagating in the direction specified by $\vec{n}$.
-Note that the Gauss constraint is automatically satisfied when the above equations are solved for the $U(t), \Phi^1,\Phi^2,\chi_1,\chi_2$.
-As there are no derivatives in space for $\Phi^1,\Phi^2$, we can take them to be dependent on time only without losing any dynamical information.
-All the space-dependent dynamics therefore is in the transverse modes, and we study that in the section with the GW.
+The above is derived from Yang-Mills equations in vacuum for the vector modes identified in Eq. (\ref{eqn:vectdecomp}).
+With the use of the constraints discussed above, the overall degrees of freedom are $1 (U(t)) + 2 (\Phi^a) + 3 (\chi^a_{\sigma})=6$, which is the usual count for a massless $SU(2)$ gauge field.
+We have also set some terms to zero which are of the form $\mathbf{n} \times \mathbold{\nabla} \chi^a_{\sigma}=0$.
+This follows from the fact that the modes are propagating in the direction specified by $\mathbf{n}$.

+Note that the Gauss constraint is automatically satisfied when the above equations are solved for the $U(t), \Phi_1,\Phi_2,\chi_1,\chi_2$.
+As there are no derivatives in space for $\Phi_1,\Phi_2$, we can take them to be dependent on time only without losing any dynamical information.
+All the space-dependent dynamics therefore are in the transverse modes, and we study that in the section with the GW.
 To facilitate a non-perturbative analysis of energy exchange we assume in the first approximation, that all the modes are independent of space, and are functions of time only.
 This allows us to describe the exchange of energy between the condensate and the longitudinal and transverse modes to all orders in a clean way.